cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 Date: February 2022

 This vignette demonstrates how to replicate a classic machine learning result in Juneberry.
-The vignette focuses on reproducing the CIFAR-10 results reported in the He et al. (2015) paper that introduced ResNets for two reasons:
+The vignette focuses on reproducing the results reported in the He et al. (2015) paper for a ResNet trained using CIFAR-10.
+This combination was chosen for two reasons:

 1. CIFAR-10 is both widely available and small enough to experiment on quickly.
 2. The He et al. (2015) neural network architecture for CIFAR-10 is simple to implement.
 It provides an instructive